vslinx/ComfyUI-vslinx-nodes/README.md

 <img width="512" height="512" src="https://github.com/user-attachments/assets/8c4d8a46-42e9-4da0-ab72-7d00b5bd7d8f"/>

 ## Changelog
+### v.1.4.0
+- added the "(Impact-Pack) Multiline Wildcard Text"-Node that provides a simple multiline text field with a wildcard selector that automatically appends selected wildcards.

 ### v1.3.1
 * fixed a bug where the ``Power Lora Loader to Prompt (Image Saver)`` could not gather the information of the loras if they were qwen, flux or lumina2 (Z-IMG)